 Irish Immigrant Letters Home

-- Students will be able to explain the historical importance of Irish Immigration to Pennsylvania in the 19th century.
+- Be able to explain the historical importance of Irish Immigration to Pennsylvania in the 19th century.

-- Students will understand the factors that led to high Irish Immigration during the 19th century.
+- Understand the factors that led to high Irish Immigration during the 19th century.

-- Students will use critical thinking skills to analyze the differences between life in Ireland and Pennsylvania for Irish immigrants during the 19th century.
+- Use critical thinking skills to analyze the differences between life in Ireland and Pennsylvania for Irish immigrants during the 19th century.

 Suggested Instructional Procedures

-- Historical Overview: Drawing on the students’ background reading as well as the list of push/pull factors, give an overview of Irish immigration to Pennsylvania.
+2. Historical Overview: Drawing on the students’ background reading as well as the list of push/pull factors, give an overview of Irish immigration to Pennsylvania, using Guiding questions:

 - Why did the Irish emigrate from Ireland?